 A worm farm teaches children how to care for living creatures

-- Because worms only eat certain food waste, children how to sort their leftovers and food they don’t eat.
-Having a poster near the bins will help them learn what worms can eat and what they can’t
+- Because Tiger Worms worms only eat certain food waste, children how to sort their leftovers and food they don’t eat.
+Having a poster near the bins will help them learn what worms can eat and what they can’t.
+Download Worm Farm Menu

-- They learn how to care for the environment as the results of all the hard work that the worms do, gets returned to the soil
+- They learn how to care for the environment by returning the by-products of the worm farm to the soil.

 In my experience, feeding the worms is one of children’s favourite things about worm farming.
-When you lift the lid off, they look to see if there are any worms on the surface eating their way through the waste.
+When the lid is taken off, they look to see if there are any worms on the surface eating their way through the waste.
 They watch as they disappear from the light.
-And then they get to add more scraps to the farm.
+And then they get to add food to the farm.

 However, exploring the worm farm is the most exciting part of all.
 That’s when we can take some worms out and hold them, watch them, describe them, and learn how to be gentle and kind.
 We always wear gloves so the oils on our skin doesn’t hurt the worms, and we are protected from the vermicast and composting food that may come out with the worms.